tiacsys/bridle/boards/arm/cytron_rp2040/doc/index.rst

 Install OpenOCD as described for flashing the board.

-Here is an example for debugging the :doc:`zephyr:samples/basic/blinky/README` application.
+Here is an example for debugging the :zephyr:code-sample:`zephyr:blinky` application.

 .. zephyr-app-commands::
    :zephyr-app: zephyr/samples/basic/blinky